KevLeng/BizOps-HandsOn/Hands On - Dashboard API/README.md

-# Lab 3: Creating a Dashboard using API
+# Creating a Dashboard using API

 In this lab, we will create a dashsboard using the Dashboard API.